On the Learnability of Multilabel Ranking: Introduction

 \section{Introduction}

-Learning-to-rank, henceforth referred to as \textit{multilabel ranking}, is a supervised learning problem where a learner is presented with an instance $x \in \mathcal{X}$ and is required to output a ranking of $K$ different labels in decreasing order of relevance to $x$.
+\textit{Multilabel ranking} is a supervised learning problem where a learner is presented with an instance $x \in \mathcal{X}$ and is required to output a ranking of $K$ different labels in decreasing order of relevance to $x$.
 This is in contrast with \textit{multilabel classification} where given an instance $x \in \mathcal{X}$, the learner is tasked with predicting a subset of the $K$ labels without any explicit ordering.
-Multilabel ranking is a canonical learning problem with a wide range of applications to web search, news stories, recommender systems, social networks, and bioinformatics \citep{chapelle2011yahoo, hong2012learning, agarwal2010learning, karatzoglou2013learning, vargas2011rank, leaman2013dnorm}.
-Recent years has seen a surge in research in developing practical methods for multilabel ranking as well as proving generalization bounds for specific model classes \citep{liu2009learning, severyn2015learning, burges2005learning, cao2007learning, ramaswamy15convex, tewari15generalization, chaudhuri15online}.
-Despite the vast literature on ranking, the most fundamental question of when a multilabel ranking problem is learnable remains unanswered.
+Multilabel ranking is a canonical learning problem with a wide range of applications to text categorization, genetics, medical imaging, social networks, and visual object recognition \citep{joachims2005text, schapire2000boostexter, mccallum1999multi, clare2001knowledge, baltruschat2019comparison, wang2013multi, bucak2009efficient, yang2016exploit}.
+Recent years have seen a surge in the development of multilabel ranking methods with strong practical and theoretical guarantees \citep{schapire2000boostexter, dembczynski2012consistent, gong2013deep, bucak2009efficient, jung2018online, gao2011consistency, koyejo2015consistent, zhang2013review, korba2018structured}.
+Despite this vast literature on multilabel ranking, the fundamental question of when a multilabel ranking problem is \textit{learnable} remains unanswered.